 Back surgery is usually seen as an elective procedure that is only used after conservative pain management options have proven ineffective or the patient’s symptoms have become debilitating.
-Generally speaking, there are two back surgery approaches that are used to alleviate symptoms stemming from nerve compression in the spine: open back surgery and endoscopic spine surgery.
+Generally speaking, there are two back surgery approaches that are used to alleviate symptoms stemming from nerve compression in the spine: traditional open back surgery and minimally invasive spine surgery.
 In both methods, the surgeon is working to alleviate the impingement and irritation of the spinal cord and/or nerve roots.

 When nerve tissue in the spinal column is impinged and irritated, a patient can experience a variety of symptoms, known collectively as radiculopathy, including: local or radiating pain, muscle weakness, and numbness and tingling in the extremities.
-Most commonly, this nerve agitation is caused by a bulging or herniated disc, degenerative disc disease, spinal stenosis, foraminal stenosis, arthritis in the spine, the presence of tissue build-up, and bone spurs.
+Most commonly, this nerve agitation is caused by a bulging or herniated disc, degenerative disc disease, spinal stenosis, foraminal stenosis, arthritis in the spine, the presence of tissue build-up and bone spurs.

-Recovery and success rates from back surgery also are varied, depending on the patient’s pathology.
+Recovery and success rates from back surgery are varied, depending on the patient’s pathology.
 Success of the back surgery is typically relative; some patients experience immediate relief and others gradual.
-Success of a surgery is also closely related to the completion of post-operative rehabilitation and physical therapy.
+Success of a surgery is also closely related to the completion of postoperative rehabilitation and physical therapy.
 It is equally important that patients go into surgery with realistic expectations.

-At Laser Spine Institute, we believe in providing our patients with as much information as possible to help make an informed decision about whether back surgery is right for them.
-To learn more about back surgery and the minimally invasive, outpatient endoscopic spine procedures offered at Laser Spine Institute, or for a free review of your MRI or CT scan,
+At Laser Spine Institute, we believe in providing our patients with as much information as possible to help them make an informed decision about whether back surgery is right for them.
+To learn more about back surgery and the minimally invasive, outpatient spine procedures offered at Laser Spine Institute, or for a free review of your MRI or CT scan,